brenden-matteson/cs386/reports/report1.md

 Makaela Crookes - Good at (CSS, HTML, C) know decent amount of js and python

+Tyson Charles - Good at (CSS,HTML,JS,C),knows a decent amount of JS and C

 ## Roles:
 Brenden Mateson - Manager